Aminebenmansour/AutoRecon/README.md

 * proof.txt can be used to store the proof.txt flag found on targets.
 * The screenshots directory is intended to contain the screenshots you use to document the exploitation of the target.

-The scans directory is where all results from scans performed by defansy will go.
+The scans directory is where all results from scans performed by defensy will go.
 This includes port scans / service detection scans, as well as any service enumeration scans.
 It also contains two other files:
-* \_commands.log contains a list of every command defansy ran against the target.
+* \_commands.log contains a list of every command defensy ran against the target.
 This is useful if one of the commands fails and you want to run it again with modifications.
 * \_manual_commands.txt contains any commands that are deemed "too dangerous" to run automatically, either because they are too intrusive, require modification based on human analysis, or just work better when there is a human monitoring them.

 By default, directories are created for each open port (e.g. tcp80, udp53) and scan results for the services found on those ports are stored in their respective directories.
 You can disable this behavior using the --no-port-dirs command line option, and scan results will instead be stored in the scans directory itself.